Brought to you in part by the generous support of:

 The course is composed of four lectures and is five hours in length in total.
 The course is completed online via the ACLM Learning Management System.
 Users are able to click through the voice-over module slides at their own pace and complete corresponding quizzes.
 Interactive scenarios, images and case studies have been added to enhance the experience.

 Yes, this 5-hour course is accredited to provide 5 AMA PRA Category 1 CreditsTM and CE for the health professional care team, Americal Board of Lifestyle Medicine Maintenance of Certification (MOC), American Board of Internal Medicine MOC, AAFP prescribed credits, and CE for the National Board of Health and Wellness Coaching.
 Full details and accreditation statements in the accreditation section below.

 Yes, all participants who complete the full 5-hour course and pass the post-module quizzes and complete the course surveys will be eligible to receive an online CME/CE certificate of completion.

 I’m a pharmacist, registered nurse, registered dietitian, physician assistant, physical therapist, occupational therapist, respiratory therapist, social worker, speech therapist or audiologist; may I receive credit for this content?

 Yes!
 See details below, under the “Accreditation” dropdown tab.

 How recent is the content?

-The program was just developed and launched September 2020.
-The content reflects the recent work in this field.
+The program was originally developed and launched September 2020.
+The content has just been updated and launched October 2022 and reflects the most recent work in this field.
 Faculty will be updating the content on a regular basis, and enrollees have 1-year access to the program.

 Will updates to this content be available soon?